wesleycamargo/azure-docs.pt-br/articles/iot-hub/iot-hub-rm-template.md

      ms.date="08/16/2016"
      ms.author="dobett"/>

-# Criar um Hub IoT usando um programa C# com um modelo do Resource Manager
+# <a name="create-an-iot-hub-using-a-c#-program-with-a-resource-manager-template"></a>Create an IoT hub using a C# program with a Resource Manager template

 [AZURE.INCLUDE [iot-hub-resource-manager-selector](../../includes/iot-hub-resource-manager-selector.md)]

-## Introdução
+## <a name="introduction"></a>Introduction

-Você pode usar o Gerenciador de Recursos do Azure para criar e gerenciar hubs IoT do Azure de forma programática.
-Este tutorial mostra como usar um modelo do Resource Manager para criar um Hub IoT em um programa C#.
+You can use Azure Resource Manager to create and manage Azure IoT hubs programmatically.
+This tutorial shows you how to use a Resource Manager template to create an IoT hub from a C# program.

-> [AZURE.NOTE] O Azure tem dois modelos de implantação diferentes para criar e trabalhar com recursos: [Gerenciador de Recursos e clássico](../resource-manager-deployment-model.md).
-Este artigo aborda o uso do modelo de implantação do Gerenciador de Recursos.
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../resource-manager-deployment-model.md).
+This article covers using the Resource Manager deployment model.

-Para concluir este tutorial, você precisará do seguinte:
+To complete this tutorial, you need the following:

 - Microsoft Visual Studio 2015.
-- Uma conta ativa do Azure. <br/>Se você não tiver uma conta, poderá criar uma conta de avaliação gratuita em apenas alguns minutos.
-Para obter detalhes, consulte [Avaliação gratuita do Azure][lnk-free-trial].
+- An active Azure account. <br/>If you don't have an account, you can create a free trial account in just a couple of minutes.
+For details, see [Azure Free Trial][lnk-free-trial].
-- Uma [conta de armazenamento do Azure][lnk-storage-account] na qual você possa armazenar seus arquivos de modelo.
+- An [Azure storage account][lnk-storage-account] where you can store your template files.
-- [Microsoft Azure PowerShell 1.0][lnk-powershell-install] ou posterior.
+- [Microsoft Azure PowerShell 1.0][lnk-powershell-install] or later.

 [AZURE.INCLUDE [iot-hub-prepare-resource-manager](../../includes/iot-hub-prepare-resource-manager.md)]

-## Preparar seu projeto do Visual Studio
+## <a name="prepare-your-visual-studio-project"></a>Prepare your Visual Studio project

-1. No Visual Studio, crie um projeto Windows do Visual C# usando o modelo de projeto de **Aplicativo do Console**.
-Nomeie o projeto **CreateIoTHub**.
+1. In Visual Studio, create a Visual C# Windows project using the **Console Application** project template.
+Name the project **CreateIoTHub**.

-2. No Gerenciador de Soluções, clique com o botão direito do mouse no projeto e clique em **Gerenciar Pacotes NuGet**.
+2. In Solution Explorer, right-click on your project and then click **Manage NuGet Packages**.

-3. No Gerenciador de Pacotes Nuget, marque **Incluir pré-lançamento** e procure **Microsoft.Azure.Management.ResourceManager**.
-Clique em **Instalar**, em **Examinar Alterações**, em **OK** e em **Aceito** para aceitar as licenças.
+3. In Nuget Package Manager, check **Include prerelease**, and search for **Microsoft.Azure.Management.ResourceManager**.
+Click **Install**, in **Review Changes** click **OK**, then click **I Accept** to accept the licenses.

-4. No Gerenciador de Pacotes do Nuget, procure **Microsoft.IdentityModel.Clients.ActiveDirectory**.
-Clique em **Instalar**, em **Examinar Alterações**, em **OK** e em **Aceito** para aceitar a licença.
+4. In Nuget Package Manager, search for **Microsoft.IdentityModel.Clients.ActiveDirectory**.
+Click **Install**, in **Review Changes** click **OK**, then click **I Accept** to accept the license.

-5. Em Program.cs, substitua as instruções **using** existentes pelo seguinte:
+5. In Program.cs, replace the existing **using** statements with the following:

     ```
     using System;